 “Jerusalem sinned grievously; therefore she became filthy; all who honored her despise her, for they have seen her nakedness;”

-It is a sad state, a sad recounting.
+This is a sad state, a woeful recounting.

 God ejected His people from the promised land.
 The earthly temple was destroyed.
-The leadership of the church and state removed.
+The leadership of the church and of the state was removed.

 Amen to this!